anime-db/cache-time-keeper-bundle/README.md

 ### Step 1: Download the CacheTimeKeeperBundle

-Add the following to the "require" section of your composer.json file:
+Add the following to the `require` section of your composer.json file:

 ```
 "anime-db/cache-time-keeper-bundle": ">=1.0"